 - 6. A copy of current proof of liability insurance in the applicant's name.
-Refer to Chapter 11 of the TxDMV Motor Vehicle Registration Manual. - Verification of the vehicle identification number, motor number, or serial number to establish the vehicle's correct identity is required when a verification of title and/or registration is unavailable.
-A pencil tracing, photograph, VTR-270, or VTR-68-A are acceptable when required. - A Vehicle Inspection Report or an Out-of-State Identification Certificate, Form VI-30, is required if the vehicle was last registered out of state.
+Refer to Chapter 11 of the TxDMV Motor Vehicle Registration Manual. - 7.
+Verification of the vehicle identification number, motor number, or serial number to establish the vehicle's correct identity is required when a verification of title and/or registration is unavailable.
+A pencil tracing, photograph, VTR-270, or VTR-68-A are acceptable when required. - 8.
+A Vehicle Inspection Report is required if the vehicle was last registered out of state.
 A certified weight certificate is also required for a commercial vehicle (refer to Chapter 10, Weight Certificate).